Quodatum/BenchX/readme.md

 if it exists otherwise they use the file system.

 # xmlgen
-Binaries are supplied for windows and x86 linux.
-For other platforms e.g. Arm you must recompile from the supplied `unix.c`.
+Binaries are supplied for Windows and x86 Linux.
+For other platforms e.g. ARM you must recompile from the supplied `unix.c`.
 E.g.
 `gcc -o xmlgen unix.c`